 The “fantail” refers to the unique triangular back on our kimono, which is further accented by a tassel.
 It would make a beautiful, lightweight summer wrap.
 The instructions also include the matching obi style belt.

-Flying geese blocks, combined with our fabric’s vintage motifs, give this beautiful quilt its name.
+Flying geese blocks, combined with the fabric’s vintage motifs, give our beautiful quilt its name.
 The variety is a quilter’s dream.
 You can isolate and piece together all the interesting bits into a wonderful collage.